CascadeSTEAM/cascadesteam.github.io/index.md

 ## Code of Conduct

-All participants of Cascade STEAM events, activities, and programs agree to commit to the [Cascade STEAM Code of Conduct](/conduct).
+All participants of Cascade STEAM events, activities, and programs agree to commit to our [Code of Conduct](/conduct).

 ## Organization

+Please see our [Organization Page](/organization) to review our mission and structure.
 Cascade STEAM is made possible through the commitment of [volunteer leadership](/leadership) and open collaboration of [partners](/partners).
 Thank you all for your efforts.
-Please see our [Organization Page](/organization) to review our mission, values, structure, and opportunities for engagement.

 ## Get Involved!

 We welcome all people of all ages to [get involved](/get-involved) and help support our mission.
-Learn how you can support existing efforts or bring your passions to Cascade STEAM and launch new efforts.
+Learn how you can support existing efforts or bring your passions to Cascade STEAM and launch new efforts!

 ## Donate

 Cascade STEAM is community supported.
-If you value our work and have the financial means to support us, then please donate\!
-Your donation will help fund our operations and programs, and allow us to manage our own small grants for [community projects](/community-projects).
-Our primary donation option is [PayPal](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C).
-Please see our [Donate](/donate) page for additional details and payment options.
+Please donate to help fund our operations and programs.
+See our [Donate](/donate) page for additional details and payment options.
 Thank you for your support!<br>
 [> DONATE NOW <](https://www.paypal.com/donate/?hosted_button_id=CLBXLN2E2ZU7C)

 ## Contact Us